 Flavors and Aromas

-Counoise is a deep purple-red, and has a rich, spicy character, with flavors of anise, strawberries, and blueberries.
-In our Esprit de Tablas, Counoise comprises 5-10% of the blend, and helps open up the more closed varieties of Mourvèdre and Syrah.
+Counoise is a translucent purple-red, and has a vibrant, spicy character, with flavors of anise, strawberries, and blueberries.
+In our Esprit de Tablas and Patelin de Tablas, Counoise comprises 5-10% of the blend, and helps open up the more closed varieties of Mourvèdre and Syrah.
 Its soft tannins and forward fruit rounds out the blend and provides an element of finesse to the final product, particularly when the wine is young.
 At slightly higher percentages (10-25%) in our Côtes de Tablas, Counoise's fruitiness, acidity and spice combine with the fruit and spice of Grenache and the structure of Syrah to make a wine that can be enjoyed young.
 We also include 10-15% Counoise in our Dianthus rosé, where it contributes its signature bright acids and intense raspberry flavors.

 In years of noteworthy intensity, Counoise also makes a delicious single-varietal wine with the character of a Cru Beaujolais: earth, spice, intense floral fruit, light body, vibrant acidity and soft tannins, ideal for drinking in the first 2-4 years.
 We’ve bottled it as a single varietal occasionally since 2002.